SinSo-API/SinSo-API/README.md

 ### Areas for Contribution

-- 🐛 Bug fixes
+- Bug fixes
-- ✨ New features
+- New features
-- 📚 Documentation improvements
+- Documentation improvements
-- 🧪 Test coverage
+- Test coverage
-- 🎨 UI/UX enhancements
+- UI/UX enhancements
-- 🌐 Additional language support
+- Additional language support
-- 📊 Performance optimizations
+- Performance optimizations

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Contact
+## Contact

 - **Developer**: Vishal Rashmika
 - **Email**: vishal@vishalrashmika.com
 - **Website**: [vishalrashmika.com](https://vishalrashmika.com)

-## 🙏 Acknowledgments
+## Acknowledgments

 - Thanks to all contributors who help maintain this project
 - Special thanks to the Sinhala music community for their support
-- Built with ❤️ for the Sinhala music lovers worldwide
+- Built with love for the Sinhala music lovers worldwide

 ---

-**Made with ❤️ for the Sinhala Music Community**
+**Made with love for the Sinhala Music Community**